 Why ask this survey question?

-Knowing members’ marital status helps you identify members who might need extra support for certain activities and/or emotional issues.
+Knowing members’ marital status helps you identify those who may require additional support for specific activities and/or emotional issues.
+It is also an important demographic metric.

 Why ask this survey question?